 There has only been one trailer for the Crisis Core remake so far, but it offered fans an in-depth look at how the game will look and feel.
 It showcased the impressive new visuals compared to the PSP classic, and fluid real-time combat.

 The original Crisis Core followed Zack Fair, a non-playable character from Final Fantasy VII who is integral to Cloud Strife’s backstory.
 It began seven years before the events of FFVII and explored the pair’s friendship while they fought as Shinra SOLDIERs.

 It also delves into Zack’s connection to Aerith, which would later go on to impact Cloud’s relationship with her as his memories become more and more confused.
-The iconic villain Sephiroth also gets his backstory fleshed out, as revelations come to light about his origin.
+The iconic villain Sephiroth also gets his backstory and motivations explored, as revelations come to light about his origin.

-The Crisis Core remake is expected to follow many of the same story beats, as the trailer featured plenty of returning characters and referenced key plot points.
-Square Enix’s website described the game as “a true remaster that follows the original’s narrative: Zack Fair’s mission to find the missing SOLDIER Genesis Rhapsodos.”
+The Crisis Core remake is expected to follow the same story as the original game as it’s essentially a remaster for current gen. Square Enix’s website described the game as “a true remaster that follows the original’s narrative: Zack Fair’s mission to find the missing SOLDIER Genesis Rhapsodos.”

 There you have it!
 That was everything we know so far about Crisis Core: Final Fantasy VII Reunion.
 We’ll be updating this page with all the latest information as we get closer to release, so stay tuned for more details.

 For more of the biggest upcoming games, check out our other guides: